exanauts/Argos.jl/docs/src/man/reducedspace.md

 Argos.update!(red, u)

 ```
-with a slightly different solution (as we have loosen the tolerance):
+with a slightly different solution (as we have loosened the tolerance):
 ```@example reduced
 stack = red.stack
 [stack.vmag stack.vang]